evmos/evmos/docs/validators/security/security.md

 It is mission critical that an attacker cannot steal a validator's key.
 If this is possible, it puts the entire stake delegated to the compromised validator at risk.
 Hardware security modules are an important strategy for mitigating this risk.

-HSM modules must support `ed25519` signatures for Evmos.
+HSM modules must support `ed25519` signatures for Evoblock.
 The [YubiHSM 2](https://www.yubico.com/products/hardware-security-module/) supports `ed25519` and can be used with this YubiKey [library](https://github.com/iqlusioninc/yubihsm.rs).

 ::: danger
 🚨 **IMPORTANT**: The YubiHSM can protect a private key but **cannot ensure** in a secure setting that it won't sign the same block twice.